 Prioritizing the health and safety of all members of the WHU community, while contributing to the prevention of the spread of the virus, is of utmost importance to WHU.
-Accordingly, we have currently converted our teaching operations completely to digital teaching.
-In addition, we have already implemented various new measures on both our Düsseldorf and Vallendar campuses in order to ensure that all staff, faculty, and our students can safely be welcomed back to campus once the legal regulations allow it again.
-In addition, we are in close contact with the local authorities and continuously monitor the situation so that we can always adapt flexibly to possible changes.
+We have already implemented various new measures on both our Düsseldorf and Vallendar campuses to gradually return from digital teaching to responsible and secure hybrid or face-to-face teaching.
+For this purpose, we are in close contact with the local authorities and continuously monitor the situation so that we can always adapt flexibly to possible changes.

 - Additional hygiene measures using modern technologies

 Now more than ever it is important for WHU to be united as a community and to live out our motto of fostering courage and commitment always.
 Until now we have been following this path successfully as a family, and therefore even in the times of a crisis we kept trust in our values.
 There is no doubt, that all health and safety measures on the WHU campuses fall under the umbrella of the Code of Conduct which complements our vision, mission, and values.